 I would like to give my thanks and appreciation to those that helped me in this process.
 My thanks go out to Dr. Oakley for being my mentor in this.
-The EKU honors and EKU biological sciences departments allowed this to be possible through funding and providing this opportunity.
+The EKU Honors Program and EKU Biological Sciences Department allowed this to be possible through funding and providing this opportunity.
 Tamara Justice was a supporter through encouragement and faith.
 My lab partner Braxton Chafin was crucial as a person to rely on when I couldn't make it to the lab and for information.
-Dr. Coleman had been a resource I could always go to if I needed anything at all.
+Dr. Coleman was a resource I could always go to if I needed anything at all.
 Lastly, I would like to thank everyone else that helped me.
 This couldn't have been done without you.
+You know who you are!